Guldariya-Kurbonova/Uber_project/README.md

 How many trips does each driver complete in a given time period?

 ### 2.1 The average trip duration per driver
 To achieve the objective of evaluating driver performance, the query below calculates the average duration of completed trips for each driver.
+### Data Overview:
+**Average Trip Duration (Minutes)**: This metric reflects how long, on average, a trip takes for each driver. **Number of Trips**: This represents the total number of trips completed by each driver.

 ```sql
 SELECT